BAVI-BOOP/film-finder/README.md

 ## Problem Statement

-- Your company has recently started on a project that aims to create a website website with Bootstrap.
+- Your company has recently started on a project that aims to create a Film adviser website website with Movie Database.
 So you and your colleagues have started to work on the project.
 <hr>